chusan17/yold-system/README.md

 ```
 !make
 ```
-It takes lots of time.
+It takes lots of time...
 <br>
 Once finished, Download pre-trained weights from YOLOv4 repo.
 ```
 !wget https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-tiny.conv.29
 ```
-Mount your own google drive on Colaboratory to read datasets you made.
+Mount your own Google Drive on Colaboratory to read datasets you made.
 <br>
 Actually lots of files described below are needed for training YOLO.
 <br>
-All of files are stored in this repo except your own datasets and train/test.txt, please download them and put them into same directory.
+>All of files are stored in this repo except your own datasets and train/test.txt, please download them and put them into same directory.
 <br>
 - `backup`         empty directory where generated weights are stored
 - `obj`            directory for training dataset